How to Design REST API?

 rest resource created

-A REST resource is the fundamental unit of an API that conforms to REST, which is what we called a REST API.
-It is an object with a URI, the http request method, associated parameters and the request/response body.
-Each of the REST resources represents a specific service available on the path specified by its URI property.
-Therefore, if you want to model multiple services, please draw multiple REST resources
+A REST resource is the fundamental unit of a RESTful API.
+It is an object with a URI, an HTTP request method, associated parameters, and a request/response body.
+Each REST resource represents a specific service available on the path specified by its URI property.
+Therefore, if you want to model multiple services, you should draw multiple REST resources.

 7. Right-click on the Members REST Resource and select Open Specification... from the popup menu.